NolanJenko/CSCI-460/README.md

 ### Initial inspection of the commands
 #### Part 1.
 ##### Initial inspection of the commands
-  - Well based on past experience I know that the 'cd ~' command brings you to the home directory, so if I was in another directory and used this command I would see that I am brought back to the home directory.
+  - Well based on past experience I know that the ```cd ~``` command brings you to the home directory, so if I was in another directory and used this command I would see that I am brought back to the home directory.
-  - It would seem that 'pwd' is the command for displaying what the current directory path is.
+  - It would seem that ```pwd``` is the command for displaying what the current directory path is.
-  - The mkdir command seems to creates a new directories, so when you use 'mkdir -p /tmp/this/is/a/sub/directory' this command creates multiple directories.
+  - The mkdir command seems to creates a new directories, so when you use ```mkdir -p /tmp/this/is/a/sub/directory``` this command creates multiple directories.
   -
-  - 'ls -al' seems to print out all the files and directories in the current directory along with their permissions and when they were last modified.
+  - ```ls -al``` seems to print out all the files and directories in the current directory along with their permissions and when they were last modified.
-  -
+  -  ```env grep | PATH``` seems based on the names of the commands to output the environment path, however I do not know what grep is doing.

-  - 'curl -O https://raw.githubusercontent.com/traviswpeters/cs460-code/master/week02/info' seems as though it is doing an http request to the specified url and storing that file.
+  - ```curl -O https://raw.githubusercontent.com/traviswpeters/cs460-code/master/week02/info``` seems as though it is doing an http request to the specified url and storing that file.
-  - 'cat info' is printing the contents of 'info' to the standard output of the command line.
+  - ```cat info``` is printing the contents of 'info' to the standard output of the command line.
 I have used this before so I am fairly confident in my assertion.
-  -
+  - ```sudo lshw -html > hardwareinfo.html```
 #### Commands after research
-  - My initial intuition was correct as 'cd ~' does bring you to the home directory.
+  - My initial intuition was correct as ```cd ~``` does bring you to the home directory.
   - Initial inspection again was correct
   - &darr; &darr;
   -